digitalbricklayer/techteapotcom/src/content/posts/test-um-triporter-now-available-online.md

 aliases: [/posts/37/, /test-um-triporter-now-available-online/]
 ---

-As was <a href="{{< ref "/posts/the-test-um-tri-porter-has-landed.md" >}}">mentioned on a previous post</a>, the Test-Um Tri-Porter is now available.
+As was [mentioned on a previous post]({{< ref "/posts/the-test-um-tri-porter-has-landed.md" >}}), the Test-Um Tri-Porter is now available.
 It has now been added to our e-commerce system so it can now be purchased online.